-Male Champions of Change (MCC) has released a report - Disrupting the System – Preventing and responding to sexual harassment in the workplace – providing a suggested framework and accompanying tools and resources to assist organisations to rapidly transform and improve the way they deal with workplace sexual harassment.
+The Champions of Change Coalition (MCC) has released a report - Disrupting the System – Preventing and responding to sexual harassment in the workplace – providing a suggested framework and accompanying tools and resources to assist organisations to rapidly transform and improve the way they deal with workplace sexual harassment.

 The central message in the report is that generally speaking, corporate Australia's current approach to the issue has failed, that improvements in every aspect of the way in which sexual harassment in the workplace is dealt with are required, and that the changes cannot 'take time' but must be implemented with urgency.

 The approach in the report was developed over a two year period and informed by the findings of the [email protected] national inquiry into sexual harassment in the workplace and by extensive consultation experts in dealing with harassment complaints as well as with people impacted by sexual harassment.